“I still struggle with its effects but I have tried to channel

 It is really hard to write a page about yourself.
 I’ve sat here for quite a while, fingers poised over the key board, thinking about how to describe me, Emma Jane, who I am, my life and everything in between.

-Firstly I am a mother to two beautiful teenage daughters that fill my life with fun, chatter, vibrancy and surprises.
+Firstly I am a mother to two beautiful daughters that fill my life with fun, chatter, vibrancy and surprises.
 I am passionate about improving maternity services for women and their families but also Perinatal mental health services.
-Im privileged to work in Infant Feeding for the NHS which I love.
-Im working hard to try to improve support for women that have experienced birth trauma and women that have had preterm babies and the difficult journey of NICU.
+Im privileged to work in the Health in Pregnancy team for the NHS which I love.
+I work hard to try to improve support for women that have experienced birth trauma and women that have had preterm babies and the difficult journey of NICU.
 Im also a trained doula and postnatal doula.

 I had my first daughter at only 22 and sadly had a very traumatic birth which nearly cost me and my baby our lives.
 I didn’t realise it at the time, but my birth experience and postnatal care resulted in perinatal PTSD.
 Unfortunately my PTSD was not diagnosed till many years later, by which time I had also developed panic disorder.
 I am trying to channel my experience and feelings into helping others and educating health professionals on the impact of trauma in birth and how we can all work together to reduce birth trauma and improve support for families that are affected.